josdem/hugo/content/techtalk/spring/spring_webflux_server.md

 }
 ```

 The original Spring Web MVC was running on Tomcat and was purpose built for the Servlet API and Servlet containers.
-The reactive web framework Spring WebFlux is fully non-blocking, supports Reactive Streams and runs on Netty server. `@RestController` indicates that we dont want to render views, but write the results straight into the response body instead.`@GetMapping` tells Spring that this is the place to route persons calls, it is the shorthand annotation for `@RequestMapping(method=RequestMethod.GET)`.
+The reactive web framework Spring WebFlux is fully non-blocking, supports Reactive Streams and runs on Netty server. `@RestController` indicates that we don't want to render views, but write the results straight into the response body instead.`@GetMapping` tells Spring that this is the place to route persons calls, it is the shorthand annotation for `@RequestMapping(method=RequestMethod.GET)`.
 So, after adding this controller class to your project and run Spring Boot, you can go to: [http://localhost:8080/persons](http://localhost:8080/persons)

 ```json
 [